STAR WARS is to cinema what The Beatles are to music.

 The inspiration of STAR WARS is exponential.

--It energized a generations of creators, who now show the videos to their kids.
+• It energized a generations of creators, who now share the saga their kids.

-See "The Force is still strong in Katie" article.
+> "The Force is still strong in Katie"

 into a larger world."